Comic-Con returns in full force with costumes, crowds

 SAN DIEGO (AP) — The pop culture extravaganza that is Comic-Con International is back to its old extravagance.
 Stars, cosplayers and hordes of fans are filling the San Diego Convention Center in full force for the first time since 2019.
 Here’s a look at this year’s version of the four day festival.

 The pandemic necessitated virtual versions of Comic-Con in the summers of 2020 and 2021, and a scaled-back in-person version in November, but none were anything like the usual spectacle, with lovers of all things geeky descending from around the globe and arena-sized panels on films and TV shows that resemble sporting events.

-“Everybody’s just been cooped up for a while, and they’ve been anticipating this,” said Minneapolis resident Dinh Truong, 34, who came to Comic-Con for the second time and attended Wednesday’s preview night.
+“Everybody’s just been cooped up for a while, and they’ve been anticipating this,” said Dinh Truong, 34, who came to Comic-Con for the second time from his hometown of Minneapolis.
 “It’s nice just to see everybody in the same atmosphere.
 I’m excited to see the program, see what’s going on, see everybody cosplaying and all that, and just getting back to what we used to be.”

 It’s likely no one has missed the in-person convention more than the captains, queens and connoisseurs of cosplay.
 Comic-Con is their Met Gala, and no getup is too elaborate.

 Lorelei McKelvey, 54, who is from San Diego but now lives in Yokosuka, Japan, was dressed as Captain Carter, Captain America’s British, World War II-era counterpart.

 “I had to do one that I could authentically replicate,” McKelvey said.
 “I went and did my research and found out what were the authentic British officer leathers worn in World War II, and I found manufacturers to actually make those leathers.”